SEEDS-Group/TTSL/docs/development/call-graph-testing.md

 ## Adding a call graph test

-1. Create a new file with the extension `.Tsltest` in the `tests/resources/call graph` directory or any subdirectory.
+1. Create a new file with the extension `.ttsl` in the `tests/resources/call graph` directory or any subdirectory.
    Give the file a descriptive name, since the file name becomes part of the test name.

     !!! tip "Skipping a test"

         If you want to skip a test, add the prefix `skip-` to the file name.

-2. Add the Safe-DS code that you want to test to the file.
+2. Add the TTSL code that you want to test to the file.
 3. Surround calls or callables for which you want to compute a call graph with test markers, e.g. `»f()«`.
 Add a comment in the preceding line with the following format:
     ```ts